terrylinooo/messenger/README.md

 $telegram = new \Messenger\Telegram($apiKey, $channel);

 if ($telegram->send('say something!')) {
-    echo 'Message has been sent to your Telegram group.');
+    echo 'Message has been sent to your Telegram group.';
 } else {
     echo 'Failed to send message.' . "\n";
     echo $telegram->printResult();